Santiados/weather-app/README.md

 # I was bored then i begin to work and learn more.

-## Note: Android app was done by Cordova Apache.
+## Note: Android app was compiled with Cordova Apache.